webdevlabs/webphpack/README.md

-# webphpack
+# WebPHPack
-WebPHPack is a php alternative to webpack for combining JS and CSS files.
+WebPHPack is a php alternative to webpack for auto combining multiple JS and CSS files into single files.

 ### Usage
 ```